ok97465/spyder_okvim/README.md

 - surroundings : '"()[]{}

 The following action are supported:
-- yS in visual mode
+- S in visual mode

 ## Fuzzy path finder